Introduction to Databases and SQL

 • Update: insert or update data in a table

-• Delete: delete tables, databases or table from a table
+• Delete: delete tables or databases

 SQL Example: Read Data From a Table